-To make up Ice packs I used heat mylar bags that can be heat sealed.
+To make up homemade Ice packs I used mylar bags that can be heat sealed.
 These are large enough to hold 500ml of whatever I put in them, The basic process is to make the 10% PG mix.
 I did this by adding 50ml of PG to a measuring cup.
 Next, I added enough water to the cup to bring it up to 500ml.
 After that, I added a teaspoon of Polymer crystals to one of the bags, added the water and heat sealed the bag.
-I ended up making 8 of these bags.
+I ended up making 8 of these DIY ice packs.

-Phase Three Test of a DIY Ice Pack
+Phase Three Test of a DIY Homemade Ice Pack

 Now that I had some ice packs made up, it was time to test them.
 For the final test, I used water as a baseline and froze equal quantities (3 liters) of my formula and retail ice packs.
 I ran the test again for each of these and found that my mix outperformed the retail polymer based ice packs across the board!
 Here’s a snapshot of the results.
 My formula, on average, kept the cooler 10° F colder than the retail Ice packs!
 Additionally, it kept it below freezing for close to 24 hours!